 To understand what this all means, we need to look at what can happen when the 0% offer is only on a balance transfer.

-- Making purchases on a balance transfer trap.
 Balance transfers are a great offer — their popularity is a testament to this.
 But one trap some people can fall into on a regular balance transfer card is by using it to make purchases.
-The reason purchases cause issues is because there are no interest-free days on credit cards when the balance isn't paid in full each month, so you'll have to pay interest on the recent purchase.
-For every purchase made on a standard balance transfer credit card, the purchase rate of interest accrues on each purchase from the day of the transaction until the purchase is fully repaid including the interest component.
+The reason purchases cause issues is because there are no interest-free days on credit cards with a balance transfer, so you'll have to pay interest on the recent purchase.
 This isn’t an ideal situation for people who are making an effort to get out of their debt.

 How to compare 0% balance transfer and 0% purchases credit cards